daveho/EasySandbox/README.md

 Note that in the test programs, the program startup is hijacked by renaming the untrusted program's `main` function and calling it from a wrapper `main` function that enables seccomp.
-Note that if you are using a libc that supports constructor functions, this will not be effective since they run before main.
+If you are using a libc that supports constructor functions, this will not be effective since they run before main.
 Dietlibc does not support constructor functions.